krenalis/krenalis/README.md

 1. Start Meergo.

-2. Create a new workspace.
+2. Create a new workspace with the schema specified in the file `test/example_user_schema.json` of this repository.

-3. Apply the test schema to the warehouse of the new workspace, replacing the placeholder `<YOUR_WORKSPACE_ID>` with the id of the newly created workspace:
-    ```
-    cd meergo-cli
-    go build
-    meergo-cli change-user-schema --yes ../test/example_user_schema.json -w <YOUR_WORKSPACE_ID>
-    ```

-5. In the directory `assets/tests`, add a file `test-config.json` and copy inside it the contents of the file `test-config-example.json`.
+3. In the directory `assets/tests`, add a file `test-config.json` and copy inside it the contents of the file `test-config-example.json`.
 Then, fill the various keys of the config file based on your local environment.
 For instance:

     ```json
     {